 I’ve been lucky enough to travel the world with my wife, and all of our travels have been accomplished with the help of rewards miles and points.
 Not only have we traveled to some amazing destinations, but most of the time we’ve also been able to fly in business or first class.

 These are experiences that I would have never been able to afford out of pocket, which is why I’ve become a rewards travel evangelist.
-I always say that anyone can travel like I do; I’m not special, just a little obsessed.
-With good credit, the use of some of the best rewards credit cards, and some organization skills, traveling with rewards points can become a lifestyle.
+I always say that anyone can travel as I do; I’m not special, just a little obsessed.
+With good credit, the use of some of the best rewards credit cards, and some organizational skills, traveling with rewards points/miles can become a lifestyle.